vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 Inside that, we create a file `triangle_test.v` in which we will write our first test function.

+In general, we take the following steps to write unit tests:

+1. Prepare the input for a function to test.
+2. Run the function.
+3. Compare the result with the expected output.

-The general way to proceed is to create a new `ShapeOptions` struct with the necessary options.
+The way we proceed is to create a new `ShapeOptions` struct with the necessary options.
 Then we obtain the result of calling the required `generate_xyz()` function.
 We will then proceed to check if it is the same output as we expected.
 Let's start with the `generate_left_triangle` function.